sudhanshusr007/SnapNotes/README.md

-Certainly!
-I noticed that the username used in the last README file was "sudhanshusr007".
-Here's the modified README file with your username:

 # SnapNotes

 SnapNotes is a straightforward notes-taking web app developed with HTML, CSS, and JavaScript.
 It provides users with a convenient way to capture and organize their notes, utilizing the browser's local storage for data persistence.